If you're a creative type, I'm going to bet that you have plenty of ideas. You probably have ten new ideas for your craft business before breakfast.

 Ideally, you will come to this process with more than one idea in mind.

 If you only have one idea, you risk falling in love with that idea.
-You don't leave yourself with any other option when you only have one idea, so you run the risk of hanging on to that idea even if evidence shows that it might not be the best idea for your business.
+You don't leave yourself with any other option when you only have one idea, so you run the risk of hanging on to that idea even if evidence shows that it might not be the best option for your business.

 You need to be ready to scrap an idea if you discover a deal-breaker problem with your concept.
 It's easier to let go of one option if you have other possibilities in mind.